 In the 5 kilometers closest to the earth's surface are the lower layers of the atmosphere, where half of its total mass is concentrated and where meteorological phenomena and chemical reactions that intervene in processes such as erosion and the hydrological cycle occur.

 The chemical composition and temperature of the atmosphere vary depending on the altitude.
-The International Union of Geodesy and Geophysics adopted as structure four atmospheric layers: troposphere, stratosphere, mesosphere, ionosphere.
+The International Union of Geodesy and Geophysics adopted as structure four atmospheric layers: troposphere, stratosphere, mesosphere, and ionosphere.

 Function and relevance